unobatbayar/algorithms/README.md

   <strong>Algorithms and Data Structures to build your foundation as a Software Engineer.</strong>
   <br>
-  Design efficient and optimized software.
+  Create more efficient and optimized software.

   <h3>
     <a href="https://github.com/unobatbayar/algorithms/pull/new/master">Contribute</a>